vonfreiren/vonfreiren.github.io/_posts/2022-12-28-shops-for-the-modern-man-part-II.md

 of making perfect shirts.

-This way, Kamakura Shirts has become an icon of dress with top notch quality and service.
+This way, Kamakura Shirts has become an icon of dress with top-notch quality and service.
 Their dress shirts take inspiration from many regions.
 For example, theirslim fit shirts are inspired by Italian model shirts from Napoli, with a slender silhouette.
 On the other hand their classic fit shirts, give a feeling of British and American elements.